gsoleilhac/NSGAII.jl/README.md

 nsga(200, 100, z, bc, fplot=plot_pop)
 ```

-* You don't have to provide a initialisation function anymore, a bitstring of the appropriate length will be generated.
+* You don't have to provide a initialization function anymore, a bitstring of the appropriate length will be generated.
-* The seed can be passed as a vector of phenotypes, not a vector of genotypes
+* The seed can be passed as a vector of phenotypes, not a vector of genotypes, it will automatically be encoded.

 You can also use `BinaryCoding(ϵ::Int, types, lb, ub)` to encode a mix of integer, continuous or binary variables, with `types` a vector of symbols : `( :Int |  :Cont | :Bin )`,